-TAIWAN Yes.
-The chairman or general manager of an insurer, or a person holding a comparable position, may not serve as the chairman or general manager or hold a comparable position at a non-insurance-related business.
-THAILAND There are no restrictions on the insurer as regards appointing its staff or management to join the insurtech start-up's board of directors or management team. - There are no restrictions on the insurer as regards appointing its staff or management to join the insurtech start-up's board of directors or management team.
+THAILAND There are no restrictions on the insurer as regards appointing its staff to join the insurtech start-up's board of directors or management team.
+However, the insurer cannot appoint its management to join the insurtech start-up as a full time staff, unless the insurer's board of directors allows so.
+VIETNAM There are no restrictions on the insurer as regards appointing its staff or management to join the insurtech start-up's board of directors or management team.
 Restrictions of Vietnamese law exist for the appointment from a local insurer to another local insurer only.